Hubs-Foundation/hubs-docs/docs/hubs-discord-bot.md

 🦆!hubs stats - Shows some summary statistics about room usage.

 🦆!hubs remove - Removes the room URL from the topic and stops bridging this Discord channel with Hubs.

+🦆 !hubs notify set [datetime] - Sets a one-time notification to notify @​here to join the room at some future time.

+🦆 !hubs notify clear - Removes all pending notifications.